 GreatCollections ("GC").
 My personal favorite.
 A modern, easy to navigate web site.
 A 10% buyers fee, 5% sellers fee (no fees for sellers on coins over $1,000).
 Great photos.
 Coins priced for everyone.
 They have a lot more of the under $100 "every-man" coins than Heritage, Stack's, etc. but I recently tracked two coins that sold for $60,000 each.
 If you are the kind of bidder who acquires $10k plus coins you would save a fortune in auction fees on this site ($1k on a $10k coin versus Heritage).
 They ship the day after you pay.
 They are an internet only auction site - no live auctions.
 They have one auction a week ending Sunday evening.
 Coins are usually posted 10-12 days before the auction ends.

 Heritage Auctions ("HA").
-Most collectors have a love/hate relationship with Heritage Auctions.
-They are the 900 pound gorilla and sell many of the multi-million dollar collections.
+Don’t most collectors have a love/hate relationship with Heritage Auctions?
+They’re the 900 pound gorilla in the industry and often sell multi-million dollar collections.
 Some hates.
 To search their site for a specific coin is tedious as the site has everything from baseball cards to fine wine.
-I think they presume you are perusing the big catalogs they mail you and searching by lot numbers.
+I think they presume you are perusing their big catalogs and searching by lot numbers.
 They have a mix of internet and live auctions so you have to stay on top of when your auction closes.
 Like GreatCollections they do notify you if you are outbid.
 Unfortunately their big auctions are live and usually in the middle of a work day so responding to a last minute bid shark is difficult.
 Buyers fees are 20% and sellers fees 15%.
 They want you to submit at least $5,000 worth of coins if you are a seller.
 Photos (at least for Lincolns) are terrible.
 I would not have bought the last two Lincolns I purchased at auction if PCGS images had not been available - the coins photographed that bad.
 My biggest complaint with HA though is post sale.
 It takes 2-3 days to get an invoice.
 It takes a week or two after you pay before they ship.
 Count on a minimum of two weeks from auctions close to receive your coins.

 Things to love.
 If you buy a coin on their site and have opted to do so in user settings they will contact you if someone has a firm offer for your specific coin in the future.
 If you buy a coin they will give you a coupon to sell it again on their site with no sellers fees.
 Like GC you can create a want list.
 If a 1943 MS68 Lincoln comes up for auction you will get an email.